CyberReaper00/minserve/README.md

 - If an `index.html` file is not found then it will give an error and exit
 - It includes an implementation for a custom 404 page which can be updated and customized at will and an example file has been provided
 `page_not_found`
+- It looks for the word `index` in the directory for the homepage, if you have any other files named index like `index.js` then minserve will get confused and the webpage will not be able to respond to the servers request

 Anything that is not mentioned is not provided or supported by minserve